tomaszkingukrol/async-data-flow/README.md

     bar = partial(foo, endpoint = ...)

-and in example above configure DataFlow using bar function except foo function.
+and in example above configure DataFlow using bar function instead of foo function.

 ## More complex use cases

 We can configure more complex DataFlow package.
-DataFlow is defined as tuple which contain pipe of functions executed sequencionally (one by one).
+DataFlow is defined as a tuple which contains pipe of functions executed sequentially (one by one).
 We can add nested tuple inside which functions will be executed concurrently:

     import asyncio
     from functools import partial
-    from asyncdataflow import DataFlow
+    from asyncdataflow import DataFlow, args_mapper

     async def source(endpoint, query):
         ...